MATERIALIZATION OF VIEWS

 2. You want to avoid high workloads in the data sources.

-3. Pre-compute and store in cache costly transformations, so they do not need to be recomputed in real-time.
+3. Pre-compute and store in the materialization system costly transformations, so they do not need to be recomputed in real-time.

 4. You want to delegate (or speed up) some queries with data coming from several different data sources.